cyphar/mkonion/README.md

 The basic usage is the following:

 ```
-% mkonion <container>
+% mkonion [-k private_key] [-p [onion:]container]... <container>
 ```

 Simple as that.
-More options are in the works.
 You don't need to have any Tor setup, as `mkonion` includes inside it all of the required `Dockerfile` and configuration information to set up a new Tor container.
 If you want to take a closer look, check out `fakebuild.go`.

 ### Requirements ###